caxaxa/Interactive_corruption_deterrence_model/README.md

-## Modelling Domestic Corruption Deterrence Through Self-Reporting and Collaborations
+## Modelling Domestic Corruption Deterrence Through Self-Reporting and Collaborations: Exploring the Hold-up Problem

 This is a preliminary interactive model of my research.
 You can find helpful documentation on the links below: